Transition metal dioxygen complex: Binuclear complexes of O_{2}

 Reversible electron transfer reactions are observed in some dinuclear O_{2} complexes.

-Oxidation of the dicobalt peroxy complex gives the complex of superoxide (O_{2}^{−}).
-The Co-O-O-Co core flattens in the process and the O-O distance contracts by 10%.
+Oxidation of the dicobalt peroxy complex gives the complex of superoxide (O2-).
+The Co–O–O–Co core flattens in the process and the O–O distance contracts by 10%.

 Relationship to other oxygenic ligands and applications

 Dioxygen complexes are the precursors to other families of oxygenic ligands.
 Metal oxo compounds arise from the cleavage of the O–O bond after complexation.
 Hydroperoxo complexes are generated in the course of the reduction of dioxygen by metals.
 The reduction of O_{2} by metal catalysts is a key half-reaction in fuel cells.

 Metal-catalyzed oxidations with O_{2} proceed via the intermediacy of dioxygen complexes, although the actual oxidants are often oxo derivatives.
 The reversible binding of O_{2} to metal complexes has been used as a means to purify oxygen from air, but cryogenic distillation of liquid air remains the dominant technology.